-- Physical examination in the abdomen and genitals.
+- Physical examination of the abdomen and genitals.

 - Neurological exam to identify sensory problems or abnormal reflexes.

-The doctor may order a simple urodynamic test to evaluate the function of the bladder and its ability to empty constantly and completely.
+The doctor may order a simple urodynamic test to evaluate the bladder’s function and ability to empty wholly and constantly.
 These tests usually require a referral to a specialist.

 The tests include:

-Measurement of urine left in the bladder .
-This test is important if the bladder does not empty completely when urinating or if urinary incontinence is experienced.
-The remaining urine (residual urine after evacuation) can cause symptoms identical to an overactive bladder.
-To measure residual urine after urinating, the doctor may perform an ultrasound of the bladder or pass a thin tube (catheter) from the urethra to the bladder to drain the urine and measure the rest.
+Measurement of urine left in the bladder.
+This test is essential if the bladder does not empty when urinating or if urinary incontinence is experienced.
+The remaining (residual urine after evacuation) can cause symptoms identical to an overactive bladder.
+To measure residual urine after urinating, the doctor may perform an ultrasound or pass a thin tube (catheter) from the urethra to the bladder to drain the urine and measure the rest.

-Measure the flow rate of urine .
-To measure the volume and velocity of the emptying of the bladder, a urine sample is needed in a uroflowmeter.
-This device transcribes the data in a graph, about the changes in the flow velocity.
+Measure the flow rate of urine.
+A urine sample is needed in a uroflowmeter to measure the volume and velocity of the bladder emptying.
+This device transcribes the data in a graph about the changes in the flow velocity.

-Test of bladder pressures .
-Cystometry measures the pressure in the bladder and in the surrounding area during bladder filling.
-During this test, the doctor uses a thin tube (catheter) to gradually fill the bladder with warm water.
+Test of bladder pressures.
+Cystometry measures the pressure in the bladder and the surrounding area during bladder filling.
+The doctor gradually uses a thin tube (catheter) to fill the bladder with warm water during this test.
 Another catheter with a pressure measurement sensor is placed in the rectum or, if female, in the vagina.

-This procedure can identify if you have involuntary muscle contractions or a rigid bladder that is not able to store urine at low pressure.
+This procedure can identify if you have involuntary muscle contractions or a rigid bladder that cannot store urine at low pressure.

 Overactive bladder treatment

-They are the first option to help manage overactive bladder.
-They are often effective, and have no side effects.
+They are the first option to help manage an overactive bladder.
+They are often practical and have no side effects.
 Behavioral interventions may include:

-Exercises of the pelvic floor muscles .
-Some exercises, such as Kegel’s, strengthen the muscles of the pelvic floor and the urinary sphincter.
+Exercises of the pelvic floor muscles.
+Some activities, such as Kegel’s, strengthen the powers of the pelvic floor and the urinary sphincter.
 These strengthened muscles can help stop having involuntary contractions of the bladder.
-It may take up to six to eight weeks before an improvement is noticed.
+It may take six to eight weeks before an improvement is noticed.

 Healthy weight .
 Losing weight can relieve symptoms.

 Double urination .
-To help empty your bladder more completely, wait a few minutes after urinating, and then try again to empty your bladder completely.
+To help empty your bladder more completely, wait a few minutes after urinating and try again to empty your bladder.

-Scheduled trips to the toilet or bathroom .
-The establishment of a calendar to go to the bathroom – for example, every two to four hours – leads to urinating every day, at the same time, in a certain place.
+Scheduled trips to the toilet or bathroom.
+The establishment of a calendar to go to the bathroom – for example, every two to four hours – leads to urinating every day, at the same time, in a particular place.

-Intermittent catheterization .
-Using a catheter periodically to completely empty the bladder helps the bladder do what it can not do on its own.
+Intermittent catheterization.
+Using a catheter periodically to empty the bladder helps the bladder do what it can not do on its own.

-Absorbent pads .
-The use of absorbent patches can protect clothing and help avoid embarrassing incidents, so you will not have to limit the normal performance of activities.
+Absorbent pads.
+The use of absorbent patches can protect clothing and help avoid embarrassing incidents, so you will not have to limit the average performance of activities.
 Absorbent garments come in a variety of sizes and absorbency levels.

-Medications may be useful to relieve symptoms of overactive bladder and reduce episodes of incontinence:
+Medications may be helpful to relieve symptoms of overactive bladder and reduce episodes of incontinence:

-Among them we have the following and that the doctor can prescribe:
+Among them, we have the following that the doctor can prescribe: